emilhene/Waste-Production-Prediction/ExecutiveSummary.md

 ## 💡 Main Insights (300 words max)
-Explain what you discovered from addressing this problem, such as interesting facts or statistics.
-*Write here*
+Main insights from these anlyzes are to take advantage of the strong seasonality of the data shown in several models and decompositions presented.
+If the operational management can anticipate and plan for heavy- and easy waste production resources can be used more efficiently and waste processing can happen smoothly.

 ## 🛠️ Product
 ### Definition
-A schedule to reorganize the collection of the garbage during differents peiods of the year
+A schedule to reorganize the collection of the garbage during differents peiods of the year.

 ### Users
-Describe who would be the users of your product and for what purpose would they use it.
-Example: Traffic controllers use the dashboard during their work to better plan where to dispatch resources
+Municipality of Austin together with operational management of waste processing company.

 ### Activities
-Describe what features your product has.
-Example:
-* Predicts the most likely locations for traffic accidents
-* Suggests the fastest route from dispatch centres
+Predicts when waste production will be heavy.

 ### Output
-Describe what the product outputs to the users and how it does that.
-You can add mockups and/or visualisations.
-Example: Location of the accident on a map and suggest the fastest route from the dispatch centre.
+Calendar showing what times of the year you can expect heavy- and low waste production.

 ## 🌍 Social Impact Measurement
 ### Outcome
-If the outputs are your immediate results, describe your long-term results.
-What do you want your product to achieve?
-What ''good'' are you creating?
-Example: To decrease response time from dispatchers so that people in urgent need receive help faster.
+We hope that this product will increase efficiency in waste management.
+Both in resources used (employees, garbage trucks needed, etc) and in effective waste processing.
+So that processing can happen correctly, meaning that landfills and recycling stations don't get too overloaded to the point that they fail to handel the waste properly.

 ### Impact Metrics
-* Monthly garbage production per capita
+* Monthly garbage production per capita.
-* Number of trucks in operations
+* Number of trucks in operations.
-* Average accumulation of garbage in different load sites
+* Average accumulation of garbage in different load sites.

 ### Impact Measurement
-Based on proxy products: Waste management plans are essential in the projection towards a circular economy
+Based on proxy products: Waste management plans are essential in the projection towards a circular economy and a good waste management plan can reduce improper waste handling by up to 20%.